-A global cash flow statement analysis is commonly put together by calculating the business’s cash available for debt service, then the person’s cash available, and adding them together to get the global cash flow.
+A global cash flow statement analysis is commonly put together by calculating the business’s cash available for debt service coverage, then the person’s cash available, and adding them together to get the global cash flow.
 However, this is insufficient and often inaccurate for a variety of reasons.

 One of these reasons is that many small businesses do not rigidly follow the GAAP principles and formal accounting practices.
-In other words, unlike large publicly traded companies, small business owners do not make as much effort to provide transparency in terms of the lines between their personal finances and the business’s finances.
+In other words, unlike large publicly traded companies, small business owners do not make as much effort to provide transparency in terms of the lines between their personal finances, personal cash flow, and the business’s finances.
 This allows small business owners to stray into gray areas, whether intentionally or unintentionally, and blur the lines in terms of their personal versus business finances.
-They also have more leeway to borrow or lend to the business as they wish, which can make the business look much stronger when viewed in isolation, obscuring the fact that the owner is supplementing the company with personal assets.
+They also have more leeway to borrow or lend to the business as they wish, which can make the business look much stronger when viewed in isolation, obscuring the fact that the owner is supplementing the company with personal assets, and personal cash flow.

 Related Entities: Getting the full picture

 Many small business owners have multiple companies or are intertwined with other businesses they have invested in.
-In order to get the full scope of what lending to these businesses entail, you will want to take the time to collect and analyze financials for all related businesses and understand the role they play in the bigger picture.
+In order to get the full scope of what lending to these businesses entail, you will want to take the time to collect and analyze financials for all related businesses and business entities and understand the role they play in the bigger picture regarding business loans.

 Key pitfalls of double counting in a global cash flow statement